-In the Conservatory of Trapani, the artistic research about the Sicilian song, coordinated by the librarian Consuelo Giglio, involved the bass Ugo Guagliardo and his students (among which the soprano Maria Luisa Fiorenza) together with the pianist Guido D'Angelo.
+In the Conservatory of Trapani, the artistic research about the Sicilian song, coordinated by the librarian Consuelo Giglio, involved the bass Ugo Guagliardo and his students (among which the soprano Maria Luisa Fiorenza) together with the pianist Guido D'Angelo, but also the pop singer Alexandra Bertolino Garcia with the guitarist Luca Scavone.
 The performance will show the results of this research, engaging not only with the rediscovery of this forgotten genre but also with its interpretation with different styles of singing that aim to evocate the two frames in which it grew: the parlour and the street.